iceberg12/NUS_guest_lecture/README.md

 3. Read the materials to understand about predictive maintenance for jet engines.
 4. Run through the notebook and answer questions.
 5. Perform training and testing on all the four datasets to understand the difference among them.
+6. * Additional bonus: download the PHM08 dataset from the NASA link above and explore using the same method.